fawazsammani/mogrifier-lstm-pytorch/README.md

 - Tying embedding weights and output weights
 - Adam optimizer with betas = (0, 0.999), which essentially means ignoring the momentum term in Adam

-The above points are implemented as well.
+The above points are implemented below as well.

 ```python
 from mog_lstm import MogrifierLSTMCell